 - preparing for baby

-- before baby starts to move — setting up a safe environment
+- when baby starts to move — setting up a safe environment

 - forming attachment